-The most recent occasion was 2020, when the Premier League returned after a three-month break at the start of the COVID pandemic, and the Hammers took on Wolverhampton Wanderers and Tottenham Hotspur at the end of June, before finishing the season and securing safety in July.
+Before that unforgettable occasion, 2020 also saw June action, when the Premier League returned after a three-month break at the start of the COVID pandemic, and the Hammers took on Wolverhampton Wanderers and Tottenham Hotspur at the end of the month, before finishing the season and securing safety in July.

-Eighty years earlier, in June 1940, in the early stages of the Second World War, and the Hammers were into the last four of the inaugural Football League War Cup – a national knockout competition introduced to replace the suspended FA Cup.
+Eighty years earlier, in June 1940, in the early stages of the Second World War, and the Irons were into the last four of the inaugural Football League War Cup – a national knockout competition introduced to replace the suspended FA Cup.

-The Irons, who were also in action in the regional War League South, had defeated Chelsea, Leicester City, Huddersfield Town and Birmingham to set up a semi-final meeting with Fulham.
+West Ham, who were also in action in the regional War League South, had defeated Chelsea, Leicester City, Huddersfield Town and Birmingham to set up a semi-final meeting with Fulham.

 The game would be played at a neutral venue, Chelsea’s Stamford Bridge, with a place in the final at Wembley against Blackburn Rovers at stake.
-The venue was originally scheduled to be decided by the toss of the coin with the winners hosting the match, but both clubs preferred the option of a neutral ground.
+The venue was originally scheduled to be decided by the toss of a coin with the winners hosting the match, but both clubs preferred the option of a neutral ground.

 Despite the threat of an air raid by the German Luftwaffe, the game went ahead as planned, with kick-off scheduled for 6.40pm to enable Saturday afternoon war workers to attend the match.